natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 This configures two frontends and two backends; one for HTTP and the other for HTTPS.

 A frontend is a socket that HAProxy binds to and accepts packets on.
-A backend reverse proxies packets from some frontend to an arbitrary server.
+A backend reverse proxies packets from some frontend to a server.
 Here we're proxying HTTP(S) traffic to the two worker nodes on the exposed node ports.

 Notice that the HTTPS frontend and backend have the option `mode tcp`.
 Using an HTTPS frontend with a `mode tcp` backend is called is called [TLS passthrough](https://www.haproxy.com/documentation/aloha/latest/security/tls/encryption-strategies/#tls-passthrough) .
 It tells HAProxy to just pass the encrypted TCP packets through to the backend servers without trying to decrypt them.

 This enables us to keep certificate management confined to Kubernetes.
-Otherwise, we'd have to install our HTTPS certificates into the ingress controller and the load balancer.
+Otherwise, we'd have to install our HTTPS certificates into both the ingress controller the load balancer.

 Let's test that the config works: